Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Problem 1:
-Difficulties in scoping the project during the initial stages. eg Changes in business expectations
+Difficulties in scoping the project during the initial stages. eg Changes in business expectations, fickling in the selection of KPI's

 **Mitigation measure:** Tried to adapt as the problem evolved.
 Took several iterations of modelling, trial and error to finalise the methodology.
 Nevertheless it was exciting to be on my toes.

 ### Problem 2:
-Simply throwing a standard Machine learning algo at a business problem is not enough.
+Simply throwing a standard Machine learning algo at a particular business problem is not enough.Each business scenario is different.
-eg: In our business, there is a huge difference between users who made '0' product purchase than the users who made just '1' purchase which are in turn very much different than who made '>2-3' purchases.
+eg: In our business, there is a huge difference between users who made '0' product purchase than the users who made just '1' purchase which are in turn way different than the ones who made '>2-3' purchases.
 A standard machine learning algo cannot take this into account.

 **Mitigation measure:**
 Tinkering and filtering was carried out with the data at varying levels (Led to changes in scoping of the project at regular intervals)

 ### Problem 3: